BestEnemies/AIiLight/Home-Assistant-Configuration.md

-Now that the **AiLight** firmware is uploaded, the next step is making your Ai-Thinker RGBW Light available in [Home Assistant](https://home-assistant.io).
+Now that the **AiLight** firmware is uploaded, the next step is making your Ai-Thinker LED RGBW light available in [Home Assistant](https://home-assistant.io).
 To do that, add the following to your `configuration.yaml` file.

 MQTT Broker: